-Line 7 - Medical Care Savings Account Nonqualified Withdrawals medical care savings account as an addition to federal adjusted gross income on this line.
+Line 7 - Medical Care Savings Account Nonqualified Withdrawals

 Your nonqualified withdrawal from a Montana medical care savings account is a withdrawal that you made during the tax year for any purpose other than to pay for eligible medical expenses or long-term care.
-You can refer to Montana Form MSA for detailed instructions.
-You should report any nonqualified withdrawals from your Montana
+Refer to Montana Form MSA for detailed instructions.
+Report any nonqualified withdrawals from your Montana medical care savings account as an addition to federal adjusted gross income on this line.